NiamhGillespie/Final-year-project/timelog.md

 ### 24 Feb 2024
 * *5 hours* Reading requirements sections from exemplar dissertations, creating user scenarios and refining these.
 Wrote up majority of user stories - some still need refining.
 Used the MoSCoW method to organise the functional requirements of RViT.
 Finally wrote down a short list of the non functional requirements I could think of.

 ### 25 Feb 2024
 * *4 hours* Finished writing non-functional requirements section and began working on design section.
 Also create a high level system architecture diagram.

 ### 26 Feb 2024
 * *3.5 hours* More work on design section - researched differences between REST and SOAP APIs and more about system architecture.

+### 27 and 28 Feb 2024
+* *7 hours* Finished first draft of design section.
+Also looked further into the three different agile project management tools I decided to talk about in the background section.